baraaaljabban/setel_geofence/README.md

 ## FEATUERS
-1. Users can
-2. Users will
-3. Users can
+1. Users can save Wifi/circle config from configrations page  he can leave the wifi blank to get the current wifi or enter new wifi name by himselfe
+2. Users can check if he is inside our outside the geofence from the main page

 ## Development Environment /Tools/Languages